Alaska Labor Laws Guide

 Is Alaska a right-to-work state?

 No, Alaska is not a right-to-work state.
-Due to this, employees might be forced to become part of a union and pay union fees.
+As a result, employees may be required to join a union and pay union dues.

 Your team can track work time via the web or mobile app, or you can set up a time clock kiosk from which employees can clock in and out.

-If you are hiring in Alaska, you are required to keep records of all your employees for at least 3 years.
+If you’re hiring in Alaska, you’re required to keep records of all your employees for at least 3 years.

 With Clockify’s timesheet feature, you can do this stress-free and never worry about missing important data.